- Course Delivery

 - Montessori Elementary I (age 6-9, grades K-3)

 Coursework information: Courses for the program are available online, with a required 3-week on-site training at an approved Montessori facility.
 Students must have access to a Montessori School for some courses for hands-on activities.

-A practicum is required and most be completed at a Montessori-approved school or through a self-directed practicum experience at a school approved by the program administrators.
+A practicum is required and must be completed at a Montessori-approved school or through a self-directed practicum experience at a school approved by the program administrators.
 To determine if a school in your area is an approved location for the practicum course, please contact the program coordinator.

 Note: This program does not lead to initial teacher certification needed to begin teaching in public school in the state of Nebraska.
 Students pursuing certification in other states should check with their state Department of Education for certification requirements.